Mamelukki/Journal/documentation/Schedule.md

 16.04.2021 | 4 | Add login option and show the current user (adding a journal entry is still broken and needs to be fixed), prepare notification component and reducer for the future
-19.04.2021 | 2 | Fix bug of adding journal entries, make deleting a journal entry possible only for the creator 20.04.2021 | 0,5 | Start using notifications
-Hours in total | 22,5
+19.04.2021 | 2 | Fix bug of adding journal entries, make deleting a journal entry possible only for the creator 20.04.2021 | 0,5 | Start using notifications 26.04.2021 | 2 | Separate local storage from the login reducer and fix issues Hours in total | 24,5